enumag/enumag.cz/source/_posts/2016-11-11-symfony-validator-dynamic-constraints.md

 ---
-title: "Symfony/Validator (3/3): Dynamic constraints"
+title: "How to do Dynamic Constraints in Symfony/Validator"
 categories:
     - Symfony
 perex: > # multi-line string